-Grantees are required to reconcile general ledger account balances with financial reports (i.e., FSR) submitted to CPRIT and maintain supporting documentation on site.
-The awardee should reconcile the total cumulative Award costs reported on the FSR to the amount of reimbursements received.
-Reconciliations of cumulative costs to amounts reimbursed may disclose incidences of payment(s) in excess of cumulative costs.
-Any overpayment, also referred to as a credit may be handled by reducing the amount of a subsequent reimbursement.
+Awardees are required to reconcile general ledger account balances with financial reports (i.e., FSR) submitted to CPRIT and maintain supporting documentation on site.
+The awardee should reconcile the total cumulative Award costs and program income reported on the FSR to the amount of reimbursements received.
+Reconciliations of cumulative costs and program income to amounts reimbursed may disclose incidences of payment(s) in excess of cumulative costs.
+Such overpayments may be handled by reducing the amount of a subsequent reimbursement.